HydraDancer/hydradancer_fw_legacy/docs/BBIO_CMD_HydraDancer.md

 ## 2.1 Struture of the BBIO Protocol

 The BBIO protocol works with a pair of packets/transactions :
-- The first packet describe the command
+- The first packet describes the command
 - The second packet is the payload associated with the command

 When the command has no payload attached a dummy packet shall be sent.

 Note that after each packet sent the return code must be querried.
-A return code of 0 indicate a success, whereas a return code different than 0 is specific to the issue.
+A return code of 0 indicates a success, whereas a return code different than 0 is specific to the issue.

 A complete transaction could look like this :
 ```